mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-2.markdown

 In what follows, we evaluate the high- and low-AUC recognizers, which are prefixed with "hi" and "low", resp.
 The data generation process defines the recogniser scores directly instead of generating the data and fitting recognisers to get the scores, which would be a lot of work for no added benefit.
 I use the `probability_monad` framework to craft and sample from the score distributions (TODO: link to definition).

 We start by checking that the AUC of the `hiAUCdata` recognizer (highAUC) is truly higher using the `smartA` function described in Part 1.
-In `probability_monad`, the `pr` method samples from the rv to evaluate the predicate that the difference in AUC is positive, i.e. that `hiAUCdata`'s AUC is bigger than `lowAUCdata`.
+In `probability_monad`, the `pr` method samples from the rv to evaluate a predicate.
+Here, we check that the difference in AUC is positive, i.e. that `hiAUCdata`'s AUC is bigger than `lowAUCdata`.

 ```scala
     def hiAUCdata: Distribution[List[Score]] = HighAUC.normalLLR.repeat(1000)